kurafuto/kurafuto/README.md

 masquerading as a client) should jump server, Kurafuto has to make use of some imperfect workaround solutions in the mean time.

-Implementation ideas have included:

-* A client-side command, which Kurafuto intercepts, allowing the client to "force" a redirection. `:kura jump ServerA` , for example. _This is what is currently implemented._
+A client-side command, which Kurafuto intercepts, allowing the client to "force" a redirection. `:kura jump ServerA` , for example.
+(This is what is currently implemented.)

-* Some horrifying sentinel packet between the server and Kurafuto, in the form of `"\x00REDIRECT\xFFfoo.example.com:31337\xFF"`.
-* A custom [CPE](http://wiki.vg/Classic_Protocol_Extension) packet, which the server could send, indicating where to jump to.
-This would be nice (and would allow uses outside of Kurafuto), but getting a new packet into the spec is _hard_.
-  This would also require extra server work (to get around authentication when not trusting a balancer), and this is a lot of hard work.
+## Client-commands

+* TBA: command prefix.
+* `:kura help`
+* `:kura list`
+* `:kura jump ServerA`

 ## Proxying